Non-linear dynamics of the minimal theory of massive gravity: Introduction

-The purpose of the present paper is to explore the nonlinear dynamics of MTMG for the first time by performing \mbox{$N$-body} simulations.
+The purpose of the present paper is to explore the non-linear dynamics of MTMG for the first time by performing \mbox{$N$-body} simulations.
 In the self-accelerating branch, the deviation from the $\Lambda$CDM model in GR is expected to be minimal (if any).
-In the present paper we therefore focus on the normal branch, which exhibits interesting deviation from $\Lambda$CDM in the form of an environment-dependent effective gravitational constant $G_{\rm eff}$ as a function of the graviton mass and the local energy density.
+In the present paper, we therefore focus on the normal branch, which exhibits an interesting deviation from $\Lambda$CDM in the form of an environment-dependent effective gravitational constant $G_{\rm eff}$ as a function of the graviton mass and the local energy density.

-The rest of the present paper is organized as follows.
-In section~\ref{sec:basicequations} we briefly review MTMG and write down the basic equations.
-After describing the implementation of the environment-dependent gravitational coupling in a modified version of the \mbox{$N$-body} code \textsc{Ramses} in section~\ref{sec:implementation}, we calibrate the best-fit value of the MTMG parameter $\theta$ taking into account the effects of voids in section~\ref{sec:calibration}.
-We will then be ready to explore the predictions of MTMG in the nonlinear regime.
-In section~\ref{sec:results} we show the results of the \mbox{$N$-body} simulations in MTMG, including the power spectra, the halo mass function, the halo density profile, the halo gravitational constant profile and the void density profile.
+The remainder of the present paper is organised as follows.
+In section~\ref{sec:basicequations} we briefly review MTMG and present the basic equations.
+After describing the implementation of the environment-dependent gravitational coupling in a modified version of the \mbox{$N$-body} code \textsc{Ramses} in Section~\ref{sec:implementation}, we calibrate the best-fit value of the MTMG parameter $\theta$ taking into account the effects of voids in section~\ref{sec:calibration}.
+We then explore the predictions of MTMG in the non-linear regime.
+In section~\ref{sec:results} we show the results of the \mbox{$N$-body} simulations in MTMG, including the power spectra, the halo mass function, the halo density profile, the halo gravitational constant profile, and the void density profile.
 Section~\ref{sec:summary} is then devoted to a summary of the paper and some discussions.